 I always used to just take on one challenge per month, but for September 2017, I was undecided about which challenge to take on.
 So I thought, why not do two?
 This was an experiment in itself, to see whether it worked.
 I felt that these two particular challenges were very different and would not affect each other, to any significant or limiting extent.

-I chose the vegan challenge because I belief in the ethics of being vegan but have always failed to fully commit to it, although I have been vegetarian for most of my life.
-I have had phases of following a vegan diet and lifestyle, but I wanted to establish it more permanently into my life.
+I chose the vegan challenge because I believe in the ethics of being vegan but have always failed to fully commit to it.
+I have been vegetarian for most of my life and I have had phases of following a vegan diet and lifestyle.
+Now, I wanted to establish it more permanently into my life.

-I chose to write a poem every day because it was something I had been thinking about for a while – I wrote some poems as a child and a few more in recent years, and I liked the idea of writing more poetry and getting better at it, and I had the idea that maybe I could enter some poetry competitions.
+I chose to write a poem every day because it was something I had been thinking about for a while.
+As a child, I wrote several poems as a child and I had written a few more in recent years.
+I liked the idea of writing more poetry and getting better at it, and I had the idea that maybe I could enter some poetry competitions.

 These are the notes I wrote at the end of the month:

 I was right in that the two challenges didn’t directly affect or limit each other.
 I would definitely do two challenges together in future months.

 I had a completely vegan diet most days.
 When I didn’t, it was mostly because I was uncertain of the ingredients in certain homemade dishes (for example), so they may have been vegan after all.
 A few times I had a vitamin tablet which was not vegan because I felt I needed a supplement.
 Once I have used them up I would only buy vegan supplements in the future.
 Other times I didn’t eat vegan were when non-vegan meals were made for me.
 This included when I went to my friend’s hen party and had previously stated vegetarian on the dietary requirements.